 Jewish Community Life

-While this crisis has halted face-to-face contact and community gatherings around the world, JDC is sustaining peoples’ Jewish connections and communal bonds by transitioning Jewish programming and events to online platforms, as well as providing guidance to community professionals on best-practices during this turbulent time.
+While this crisis has halted face-to-face contact and community gatherings around the world, JDC is sustaining peoples’ Jewish connections and communal bonds by transitioning Jewish programming and events to online platforms, as well as providing guidance to community professionals on best-practices during this turbulent time, reaching some 80,000 Jewish community members in the FSU, Eastern Europe, and North America.

 In the former Soviet Union, JDC is providing Jewish community professionals with: